bisgardo/dupe-nukem/README.md

 # dupe-nukem

-Tool for identifying duplicate data across multiple directories or archive files, potentially residing on different disks that might not be online at the same time.
+Tool for identifying duplicate data across multiple directories or archive files, potentially residing on different disks that may not be online at the same time.

+Contrary to what the name might imply, dupe-nukem will not be seen going nuts, blowing up every redundant byte in sight in a spin-looping digital rampage (sorry I guess).
+It's actually entirely well-mannered and doesn't even know how to do destructive changes at all;
+it only reports changes that could be made (amongst other things) and leaves it up to the nearest human to decide what to do with the information.
+So to actually nuke the dupes, you need to run the list that dupe-nukem reports through e.g. `rm`.

+Examples of the kinds of questions that dupe-nukem can answer are:

+- Which files in some directory are already present elsewhere (and where)?
-Contrary to what the name might imply, the main purpose of the tool is not to eliminate duplicates automatically, but to identify, for example, which preserve-worthy parts of some harddisk are not yet properly backed up.
+- Which preserve-worthy parts of some harddisk are *not* yet properly backed up?
+- Which other directories contain *any* files from a given directory?
+  Do they, in combination, contain all the files?

-It may also be used to figure out how files have moved around relative to a previous backup.
+It may also be used to investigate how files have moved around (including renaming) relative to a previous backup.

-The tool itself never does destructive changes but only outputs changes that could be made for human review.
-So while it can list files that can be safely deleted, this list needs to be passed through e.g. `rm` to actually delete the files.
+Attempts are made to present the results in the aggregated form that makes the most sense:
+If all files in some directory are present in some other, it just reports that the directories match - not that each individual file does.
+If they don't match exactly, it will report the differences if they're relevant.

 ## Status

-This project is at the very earliest stage.
+This project is at such an early stage that nothing has been implemented yet.
-The commands below make up some brain dumped version of the intended interface.
+The commands listed below make up an approximate subset of the envisoned interface to give a rough idea of what should be done.

-As of this writing, nothing is implemented yet.
+## Install

+Instructions will be here as soon as there's something to install!

 ## Commands